sweep over me them dusty bristles | Matthias Krüger from Edition Zeitgenössische Musik on Vimeo.

 He is currently based between Cologne and Paris where he works as a composer.

-— Recordings and scores for the pieces are available following the icons underneath the respective paragraph. —
+— Recordings and scores for the pieces are available following the icons underneath the respective paragraph.
+In some instances, scores can be obtained from the composer. —

 „The title rosebud by German composer Matthias Krüger says nothing of the power that emanates from Victor Virnot's gestural work in this piece for dancer, sensors and electronics.
 Magnificent in his performance on the floor, Victor Virnot is both dancer and instrumentalist, generating, via the sensors, a sound dramaturgy concomitant to his choreography, "even if the gestural tension remains linked to the compositional tension", as the composer states.
 In the last minutes of rosebud, the processed voice heard in the loudspeakers provokes a sonic joust with the dancer/performer, a final spectacular twist between gesture and sound."
 (Michèle Tosi on ResMusica.com September 26, 2022 – for the French original, please click here.
 Translated with www.DeepL.com/Translator (free version))